-Euthanizing a cat is one of the hardest decisions that you’ll ever have to make.
-Grief and emotional pain will inevitably accompany the judgment, and guilt is also likely.
+Euthanizing a cat is one of the hardest decisions you’ll ever have to make.
+Grief and emptiness will inevitably accompany the judgment, and guilt is also likely.
 Have an open and honest dialog with your vet.
 Expert guidance from a professional who has been through this situation with other owners is invaluable during this sad situation.

-If your cat was terminally ill and uncomfortable, its time on this earth was almost up.
-Any cat would prefer to die with dignity, so forcing a cat to live on through chronic pain and suffering is fundamentally selfish.
-If you discussed the options with your vet and followed their advice, you did the right thing in having your cat euthanized.
+If your cat was terminally ill and in discomfort, its time was almost up.
+Any cat would rather die with dignity, so forcing them to live on through chronic pain wouldn’t have been the right decision.
+If you’ve discussed the options with your vet and followed their advice, you did the right thing in having your cat euthanized.

 Euthanizing a cat is a decision that can haunt you for a long time.
 We’ll look at how to cope and help you to grieve the sudden loss of your cat.
-Euthanasia is never an easy choice, but it’s usually the most humane decision, regardless of the feeling of guilt that you may currently be experiencing.
+Euthanasia is never an easy choice, but it’s usually the most humane decision, regardless of the feelings of guilt that you’re currently be experiencing.

 What are the Criteria for Euthanizing Cats?

 The American Veterinary Medical Association offers guidelines for vets on when euthanasia is appropriate.
-Based on these guidelines, a vet can refuse to euthanize a healthy cat.
+A vet can refuse to euthanize a healthy cat based on them.

 Cats with behavioral problems are the most common example.
 In such an instance, a vet will likely contact a shelter.
 But some shelters are forced to euthanize cats due to a lack of facilities.